dotenvx/dotenvx.github.io/index.md

 <section class="w-full max-w-2xl mx-auto px-6 mt-12 md:mt-20 flex flex-col gap-4">
   <h2 class="font-bold text-xl sm:text-2xl text-zinc-950 dark:text-zinc-50">Growing rapidly.</h2>
   <p>
-    Dotenvx is installed almost <a href="http://npmjs.com/@dotenvx/dotenvx">one million times weekly</a>.
+    Dotenvx is installed more than <a href="http://npmjs.com/@dotenvx/dotenvx">one million times weekly</a>.
   </p>
   <p>
     It's only <a href="https://dotenvx.com/blog/2024/06/24/dotenvx-next-generation-config-management.html">one year old</a>, and yet <a href="https://paypal.com">Paypal</a>, <a href="https://www.nasa.gov/">NASA</a>, <a href="https://procore.com">Procore</a>, <a href="https://supabase.com">Supabase</a>, <a href="https://opennext.js.org/">OpenNext</a>, <a href="https://aws.amazon.com">AWS</a>, <a href="https://socket.dev">Socket</a>, <a href="https://daytona.io">Daytona</a>, <a href="https://stacks.co">Stacks</a>, and <a href="https://facebook.com">Facebook</a> have all adopted it.
 Even stereotypically slow moving government departments in <a href="https://www.gov.uk/government/organisations/hm-courts-and-tribunals-service">Britain</a>, <a href="https://www.numerique.gouv.fr/">France</a>, <a href="https://github.com/bcgov">Canada</a>, and <a href="https://www.hel.fi/fi">Finland</a>, having evaluated it for its extra security benefits, adopted it.